This Is Your Life: Timeline

 Compton Mackenzie This Is Your Life 10 December 1956

 In the first This Is Your Life edition to feature a set designed and dressed appropriately to that week's subject, the writer Compton Mackenzie was treated to the setting of a well-stocked library.
-Later designs fitting to their subjects include an old BBC radio studio for broadcaster Stuart Hibberd, a Cornish village for lifeboat coxswain Archie Rowe and a circus ring for Coco the Clown.
+Later designs include an old BBC radio studio for broadcaster Stuart Hibberd, a Cornish village for lifeboat coxswain Archie Rowe and a circus ring for Coco the Clown.

 Maud Fairman This Is Your Life 24 December 1956